The story of Edmonton International Airport

 Central Hall was built to accommodate security screening and retail services.
 A new cargo apron was built to handle growing volumes of shipments by air.

-By 2007, EIA was handling over 6 million passengers per year, flying to 53 non-stop destinations in Canada, the United States, Mexico, the Caribbean and Europe.
+By 2007, YEG was handling over 6 million passengers per year, flying to 53 non-stop destinations in Canada, the United States, Mexico, the Caribbean and Europe.